NASA-Openscapes/2023-planning-agu/README.md

 **Outcomes:** People know what's happening and when and where to find information.
 Discussions and decisions can happen in the open.
 Use this as a lightweight adaptable model for planning future events.

 **Process:** README contains up to date information.
-[GitHub Discussions](https://github.com/NASA-Openscapes/2023-planning-agu/discussions) can be used for things like travel and meetup plans, and which sessions folks plan to attend.
+[GitHub Discussions](https://github.com/NASA-Openscapes/2023-planning-agu/discussions) are used for workshop planning, travel and meetup plans, and which sessions folks plan to attend.
 Issues for ...issues.

 ## Travel suggestions

-Workshops are Sunday, arrive for a huddle Saturday afternoon
+Workshops are Sunday, arrive for a huddle Saturday afternoon.
 Kytt MacManus arrives late Monday.

 ## Sunday workshops

 <details>
 <summary>Enabling Analysis in the Cloud Using NASA Earth Science Data (#193427).
 Sunday, 10 Dec: 13:00-16:30</summary>